Rocco wins SK Modified Season Opener at Stafford

-STAFFORD SPRINGS, CT (WWLP) – Keith Rocco took down the win in the 40 lap SK Modified feature on Friday night at Stafford Motor Speedway.
+STAFFORD SPRINGS, Conn.
+(WWLP) – Keith Rocco took down the win in the 40 lap SK Modified feature on Friday night at Stafford Motor Speedway.

 Ronnie Williams led the field to the green as he and Todd Owen would battle for the lead.
 Williams would take the lead on lap 2.
 Owen took the lead from Williams two laps later.
 The first caution of the event came out on lap 4 for an incident involving Teddy Hodgdon and Dan Wesson.